Vertex Nomination in Richly Attributed Networks

 \subsection{The benefit of network topology}

-Once again, our aim is to understand, for distributions satisfying Assumption \ref{ass:A3}, when is $L_k(\Phi^*,V^*)<L_k(\Xi^*,V^*)$?
+Once again, for distributions satisfying Assumption \ref{ass:A3}, our aim is to under stand when $L_k(\Phi^*,V^*)<L_k(\Xi^*,V^*)$.
 That is, when does incorporating the network topology into the vertex-level features strictly improve VN performance?
 Theorem~\ref{thm:topology} characterizes these conditions.
 The proof is completely analogous to the proof of Theorem~\ref{sec:vnfeat}, and is included in Appendix \ref{sec:top_proof} for completeness.